kiran-redhat/automated-visual-testing/README.md

 Add test cases in tests folder, see sample1.js & sample2.js as an example.

+Pre-condition:
+Change 'chromePath' in config.js to chrome executable in your system or working directory

 Steps:
 1. Go to cloned folder and do 'npm i'  - This will install all required dependencies
 2. Run ./generateRefs.sh  - To generate reference images